 Palate is a free, independent, monthly-updated online magazine dedicated to food and drink.
-Primarily UK based but international in spirit, we provide restaurant reviews, articles on the latest hospitality news and trends, wine and bar reviews, food travel tips and much more.
-Here we explain a bit more about us…
+Primarily UK-based but international in spirit, we publish restaurant reviews, articles, interviews, wine and bar reviews, food travel tips and much more.
+Here we explain a bit more about us and our content…

 Palate’s restaurant reviews

-Palate takes a particular interest in discovering and championing the rising stars in the culinary world as well as providing an alternative perspective on the more established institutions.
-Our carefully recruited team of contributors bring their experience and insight together to help readers make an informed decision and keep up to date on the hottest new trends.
+Palate takes a particular interest in discovering and championing the rising stars in the hospitality industry as well as providing an alternative perspective on the more established institutions.
+Our contributors bring their experience and insight together to help readers make an informed decision.

 Of course our reviews are just our opinion, and reflect just a snapshot in time, but we believe our grading system provides a more accurate reflection of a restaurant’s strengths and weaknesses.
-All of the restaurants we feature, whether venerable institutions or the up-and-coming stars of tomorrow, whether pubs or high-end, are marked out of 20 with only the very best being awarded anything over 17.
+All of the restaurants we feature, whether venerable institutions or the up-and-coming stars of tomorrow are marked out of 20 with only the very best being awarded anything over 17.
 You can find out more about our marking system in more detail, but in a nutshell the four main things we look for are:

 - good quality food and technically proficient cooking that isn’t wacky or overly “cheffy” for the sake of it;